-In today’s political discussion, one of the fundamental principles our society is built on has been on the defense: private property rights and the protection of such rights.
+In today’s political discussion, one of the fundamental principles our society is built on has been the defense of private property rights and the protection of such rights.
 Just take the current debate about the housing shortage in Germany as a prime example.
-A very prominent policy proposal is flat-out expropriation of housing.
+A very prominent policy proposal is the flat-out expropriation of housing.
 Another one is the limitation of ownership of residential apartments.

 Ideas such as these are not only supported by extremists.
 An activist group in Berlin collected over 77,000 signatures for the expropriation of private real estate corporations in Berlin.
 No worries, the appropriate vehicle for something like this already exists by the way: the German capital city already has an expropriation authority (Enteignungsbehörde).